aholstenson/numeric-types/README.md

 ## Type: Decimal

-`Decimal` is an implementation of a numeric type that avoids the rounding errors common with floating point numbers.
-There is currently a version implemented on top of `number` available:
+Decimal is an implementation of a numeric type that avoids the rounding errors common with floating point numbers.
+There are two versions, `Decimal` and `BigDecimal` where `Decimal` is limited to safely handling 15 digits and `BigDecimal` can handle up to `Number.MAX_SAFE_INTEGER` digits:

 ```javascript
 import { Decimal, multiply } from 'numeric-types/decimal';